 Students work towards developing proficiency in a range of high-level movement and manipulative skills and focus on identifying and implementing ways of improving the quality of their performance during games, physical activities and sports.
 They investigate different components of fitness, how these vary between activities and how they contribute to the wellbeing of people at different stages of their lives.
-Students also develop and understanding of the Physical Activity and Sedentary Behaviour Guidelines and look at the barriers and enables in relation to physical activity.
-They will also look at developing an understand of skill classification for the various movement skills and finally students will be introduced to basic First Aid concepts.
+Students also investigate the importance of road safety and develop strategies to keep them and others safe as a cyclist, pedestrian eScooters and as a driver.
+In addition, students develop a clear knowledge and understanding of sensitive topics around Safe Choices where they develop strategies on how to abstain and keep themselves safe from harm.
+The main topics are alcohol, vaping, prohibited drugs, gambling and technology addiction.

-- Students explore the Physical Activity and Sedentary Behaviour Guidelines and undertake case study analysis in relation to the guidelines - Students perform complex movement and manipulative skills proficiently and evaluate individual and group tactics, and movement patterns - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - They assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour - Students participate in a Frist Aid unit, aimed at preserving life, preventing harm and promoting recovery
+- Students critique health information, services and media messaging about relationships, lifestyle choices, health decisions and behaviours to evaluate their influence on individual attitudes and actions - Students plan, rehearse and evaluate strategies for managing situations where their own or others' health, safety or wellbeing may be at risk - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - They assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour - Students plan, justify and critique strategies to enhance their own and others' health, safety, relationships and wellbeing